CSC207-UofT/course-project-group-039-foodies/phase1/design_document.md

   * I created, updated and refactored the following classes RecipeBook, SubRecipeBook, RecipeBookManager, SubRecipeBookManager, RecipeBookCSVReader and RecipeCommands.
   * I wrote tests for RecipeBook and SubRecipeBook
   * I participated in some of the design decisions.
+  * I worked on the MarkDown file for the Design Document.
+  * I also worked on some of sectons of the Design Document with team members.

 * ##### NEXT STEPS:
   * I plan to continue testing the classes that I have written above and offer help to my other members.